Mobile Food Establishments

 New: For new food truck operations licensed after April 1, 2015: Type I ventilation hoods will be required over cooking appliances that produce grease and smoke.
 Type II hoods shall be installed above appliances that produce heat or moisture and do not produce grease or smoke.
 Ventilation systems shall be installed and operated according to the Wisconsin Commercial Building Code, chs.
 SPS 361 to 366.
 Trucks initially licensed prior to April 1, 2015, must meet this requirement prior to the renewal of the license in 2016.

 Sanitation and Safety Training

-Operators may arrange for a training session at their establishment by calling (414) 286-5746, or if preferred can watch the following video available in either English or Spanish:
+Operators may arrange for a training session at their establishment by calling (414) 286-3674, or can watch the following video available in either English or Spanish: